yvesgurcan/devchoice/README.md

 ## How to add suggestions

-Go to list/add
+Go to <https://devchoice.yvesgurcan.com/list/add>.
+Fill out the form.

 ## Front matter

-* Create a new markdown file in `/_podcasts`.
-The name of the file should follow this pattern: `YYYY-MM-DD-the-name-of-the-episode.md`, where the prepended date corresponds to the date where the suggestion will be publicly displayed.
+Filename should follow this pattern: `YYYY-MM-DD-the-name-of-the-episode.md`, where the prepended date corresponds to the date where the suggestion will be publicly displayed.

 * A list of key-values can be used in the [front matter](https://jekyllrb.com/docs/frontmatter/) of the file:
 ```